 Homelessness Strategic Plan

 The goals of the Homelessness Strategic Plan are to assist homeless individuals in a more effective way, mitigate public health and public safety impacts, and align Malibu’s local efforts with those of the Los Angeles County Homeless Initiative.
-Since 2016, two dedicated, full-time outreach workers from the non-profit The People Concern have been conducting outreach and offering services to the homeless population in Malibu, funded by The Malibu Task Force on Homelessness with a contribution from the City.
+Since 2016, two dedicated, full-time outreach workers from the non-profit The People Concern have been conducting outreach and offering services to the homeless population in Malibu, funded for the first two years by The Malibu Task Force on Homelessness with a contribution from the City.
+The program was fully funded by the City as of July 2018.

-The draft Strategic Plan was presented for review and comment at a community meeting on Thursday, May 24, 2018, 7:00 PM, in the Council Chambers.
-Watch the meeting below and view the discussed presentation on its objectives.
+The Homelessness Strategic Plan was presented for review and comment at a community meeting on May 24, 2018.
+The Plan was unanimously adopted by the City Council at its Regular meeting on June 25, 2018.

 If you have an immediate safety concern, call 911 or the Malibu/Lost Hills Sheriff's Station at 310-456-6652.